 As Associate Director of the Division of Translational Immunology and Director of the Vector Development & Production Facility at Roswell Park, Dr. Koya spends a lot of time thinking about new strategies to help the human immune system outsmart cancer.
-One of those strategies, developed by Dr. Koya and Kunle Odunsi, MD, PhD, Deputy Director of Roswell Park Comprehensive Cancer Center and Executive Director of the Center for Immunotherapy, aims to deliver a two-pronged attack against cancer cells by super-charging the patient’s immune system.
+One of those strategies, developed by Dr. Koya and Kunle Odunsi, MD, PhD, formerly the Deputy Director of Roswell Park Comprehensive Cancer Center and Executive Director of the Division of Translational Immunology aims to deliver a two-pronged attack against cancer cells by super-charging the patient’s immune system.
 The therapy is being studied in patients for the first time through a phase I clinical trial, for which Dr. Koya serves as Scientific Principal Investigator and Dr. Odunsi as Clinical Principal Investigator.

 “Super Immune Cells”

 Early last month, a patient with late-stage ovarian cancer became the first person to receive the treatment.
 Participating in a “first in human” clinical trial can come with serious risks, and in general, response rates to treatments offered in phase 1 clinical trials are low.
 But no standard treatments are available for patients at this stage, and life expectancy is limited.
 Considering all her options, the woman chose to enroll in this clinical trial.

-In a process similar to a blood donation, her own T lymphocytes, or T cells — which are part of the immune system and help the body fight disease — were collected and sent over to Roswell Park’s Center for Immunotherapy.
+In a process similar to a blood donation, her own T lymphocytes, or T cells — which are part of the immune system and help the body fight disease — were collected and sent over to Roswell Park’s Division of Translational Immunology.
 There Dr. Koya and his team altered (or “engineered”) the T cells and multiplied them to create “an army of super immune cells.”
 The cells were then given back to the patient through an infusion.